TechSourcer/AI-Stuff/README.md

 - Extensions
 - Recommended Newsletters

-Note: The usage of any of these resources are at your ownrisk.
+Note: The usage of any of these resources are at your own risk.
 Hence I am not responsible for your safety / compliance / relationship or anything else.
 Just for education / demonstration purposes
-## ALL: As soon I will get updates - those will follow!

 ## 🔎 AI Search Tools